 Missouri River September Fishing Forecast is rosy.
-The first month of fall here on the Missouri is one of our customer favorites.
+The first month of fall, or Autumn, here on the Missouri is one of our customer favorites.

 Not only our customer favorites but one of our personal favorites too.
 The fish get hungry as they begin bulking up for the winter months ahead.
 They eat in October too for your folks considering a later fall trip.
 November, December…